surbhikapoor19/Surbhi_Portfolio/README.md

 # Surbhi Kapoor
 ## Overview
 Hi:) I am a Data Scientist currently pursuing my Masters in Data Science.
-I have worked in the industry for 6+ years - multitasking but mostly building out ML pipelines from ideation to deployment.
-I have worked with various libraries and suplement database related work with SQL.
+I have worked in the industry for 6+ years - I specialize in building NLP and ML systems end to end, from data preparation and model training to deployment, monitoring, and communicating results to product and business teams.

-My work involes:
-  - Fine tuning transformer
-  - Setting up AI workflows using various state of the art APIs across various proiders
-  - Building and tuning statistical and other machine learning models and their pipelines
-  - Carrying out data analysis, reporting and inferences on variety of datasets
-  - Building out visualizations, business intelligence dashboards and model performance dashboards

 Currently I am thoroughly enjoying being in the academic space and learning, researching as well as experimenting to my hearts content.
 I enjoy challenges and am always looking to problem solve in creative and  efficent ways.